hongyuanjia/rdyncall/python/pydc/README.txt

   $ cast to single precision
   ^ cast to double precision
   & mutable buffer when passed to C
-  ! immutable buffer when passed to C, as strings (in any form) are considered objects, not buffers
+  ! immutable buffer when passed to C, as strings (in any form) are considered objects, not buffers; also, not allowed as return type in callback signatures

   Also supported are specifying calling convention switches using '_'-prefixed